What Is Pediatric Palliative Care?

 In this podcast, we hear from Dannell Shu, whose son was born with severe brain damage.
 Dannell discusses the role the pediatric palliative care played, not just in improving Levi’s quality of life, but in supporting the entire family as it navigated the waters of his chronic condition.

-For additional resources (videos, podcasts, downloadable guides) and stories from families about how palliative care makes a difference, visit https://courageousparentsnetwork.org/topics/how-palliative-care-helps
+For additional resources (videos, podcasts, downloadable guides) and family stories about how palliative care makes a difference, visit the Courageous Parents Network.
+There, you will find a new guide describing how palliative care benefits children and families affected by cancer.

 en_USEN